 Idaho's Water Features

-One major feature of the state is the Snake River.
-This is a major river of the Pacific Northwest region, and a major tributary of the Columbia River.
+One prominent feature of the state is the Snake River.
+This is a major river of the Pacific Northwest region and a major tributary of the Columbia River.

 Idaho’s National Park Service Areas

 Idaho has incredible natural parks.
 Its most renowned National Park is Yellowstone National Park.